LAST UPDATED 12 August 2020

 - All upcoming Fundraising and Community events are postponed, if you have any queries please email email@example.com.

-- We have suspended all non-critical patient services including Day Hospice, our Day Hospice team is staying in touch with patients.
+- We have suspended all non-critical patient services including Day Hospice snd Out-Patient services.

 - Some volunteering roles with Totara Hospice have temporarily stopped.
 We would like to thank the over 500 volunteer workforce members for their time, hard work, and commitment to supporting the Hospice.
 If you have any Volunteer Enquiries please register your interest here or email firstname.lastname@example.org